Kong/docs.konghq.com/app/about/faq.md

 ## What are plugins?

 Plugins are one of the most important features of Kong.
-All the functionalities provided by Kong actually are **plugins**.
-Authentication, rate-limiting, transformation, logging etc, are all implemented independantly.
+Most of the functionalities provided by Kong are actually provided by **plugins**.
+Authentication, rate-limiting, transformation, logging etc, are all implemented independently, as plugins.
 Plugins can be installed and configured via the Admin API running alongside Kong.

 Almost all plugins can be customized not only to target a specific proxied